irishgordo/harvester-wiki/Branch-Strategy.md

 - Formal release: the release captain must initiate an automatic task (TO ADD) to
   - Bump all dependencies/add-ons charts' version to `v1.x.y` and confirm charts are published.
   - Bump all dependencies/add-ons charts' image tags to `v1.x.y` and confirm images are published.
-  - Update dependency charts and image tags in the `values.yaml` file in the stable branch (harvester/harvester).
+  - Update dependency charts and image tags in the `values.yaml` file in the master/stable branch (harvester/harvester).
-  - Update dependency charts and image tags in the `version_info` file in the stable branch (harvester/addons).
+  - Update dependency charts and image tags in the `version_info` file in the main/stable branch (harvester/addons).